These kayaking books offer inspiration and ideas! See the world through the eyes of a paddler!

 Stepping Stones of Ungava and Labrador

+Sea Kayaking guide to Southern Florida offers a range of trip options.
+Trips range from basic to advanced, half-day to multi-day in duration.
+This is one of the worlds most spectacular and wildlife-rich marine habitats.
 Each of the forty-plus options is described in detail with prominent landmarks and interesting sites along the way.
 Detailed maps, and overviews of Southern Florida's weather, tides and current patterns add to the thorough coverage of paddling this spectacular coastline.
+Sidebars draw attention to points of local interest, wildlife and history.
+Camping, lodging and restaurant information make logistics easy.